Exponential periods and o-minimality: Notation and preliminaries

+It remains to study $\Sh^*$.
+Warner shows (see \cite[p.~193-194]{warner}) that the complex is fine.
+His argument on p.~193 depends on the construction of a partition of unity.
+In the case $Y=\partial X$, we may use a partion of unity on $X$.
+Otherwise the argument is unchanged.

-The boundary $\partial X$ is not a $C^1$-manifold itself, but only a closed subset in a $C^1$-manifold with corners.
-The constructions of loc.\ cit.\ still apply.
-E.g. the partition of unity needed on p.~193 is constructed on $X$, not on $\partial X$.
-On p.~194/196, $U$ is not an open ball (the manifold case) or the intersection of an open ball with $\R_{\geq 0}^{n_1}\times\R^{n_2}$ (the case of a manifold with corners) but the boundary of the latter.
-If $\sigma$ is a simplex with values in the boundary, then so does $\tilde{h}_p(\sigma)$ of Equation~(21).
+In order to show that the complex is a resolution of the constant sheaf $\Q$, it suffices to show that $S^*(U)$ is contractible if $U$ is the intersection of a unit ball with $Y$ (or more precisely its image under a chart).
+Warner achieves this by constructing a simplicial homotopy, see \cite[p.~194--196]{warner}.
+Depending on the situation, $U$ is an open ball (the manifold case) or the intersection of an open ball with $\R_{\geq 0}^{n_1}\times\R^{n_2}$ (the case of a manifold with corners) or the boundary of the latter (the case of $\partial X$).
+In all cases it contains the line segment $[0,x]$ for all $x\in U$.
+If $\sigma$ is a simplex with values in $U$, then so is $\tilde{h}_p(\sigma)$ of Equation~(21) of loc.\ cit.